 Frog Lake Loop Bikepacking Trip

-While the route is called the Frog Lake Loop, it’s more descriptively the Timothy Lake Loop or 4 Lakes Loop!
+While the route is called the Frog Lake Loop, it’s more descriptively the Timothy Lake Loop or 4 Lakes Loop – hitting up four of the best lakes near Mt Hood!
 Frog Lake is a very small lake.
 It makes a good start point since you can leave vehicles overnight at the Pacific Crest Trail Frog Lake Trailhead.
 The route continues on to Clear Lake, Little Crater Lake (the most amazing little lake in Oregon), and finally Timothy Lake.
 And even onto the PCT where you must walk your bike for half a mile.
 But you won’t mind it because you’re walking through such gorgeous scenery.

 This route has plenty of easy stopping points for snacking, wading in the water (or swimming!).
 It then continues on to loop around Timothy Lake, where you can camp lakeside.
 Then the next morning you continue around the lake and back up to Frog Lake.